2018 English cricket season: One-Day Cup

 The group stage of the One-Day Cup competition was played in a block of matches starting on 17 May.
 Teams were organised in two geographical divisions, with each team playing eight 50-over fixtures and the top three teams in each group advancing to the play-off stage.
 During the group stage teams played every other team in their division, with the final group games played on 7 June.
 A series of play-off matches later in June saw Hampshire and Kent advance to the final which was played at Lord's on 30 June, Hampshire winning the title by 61 runs.

 t20 Blast

 The group stages of the men's T20 Blast competition was played in a block of matches in the same geographical groups as the One-Day Cup.
-Group matches were played in a block between 4 July and 17 August, each side playing 14 group-stage matches.
+Group matches were played in a block between 4 July and 17 August, each team playing 14 group-stage matches.
 The quarter-finals were played between 23 and 26 August with Finals Day on 15 September at Edgbaston.
 Worcestershire defeated Sussex in the final.

 Women's County Championship

 The 2018 Women's County Championship ran from the beginning of May to the beginning of June.
-Each of the eight sides in Division One of the Championship played seven one-day fixtures, once against each of the other teams.
+Each of the eight teams in Division One of the Championship played seven one-day fixtures, once against each of the other teams.
 It was won by Hampshire, the team's first title, with Yorkshire finishing as runners-up.